Beyond Pornography: Spiritual Formation Studied in a Particular Case

 Notes for a talk presented in September 2008 as part of the Talbot School of Theology’s Institute for Spiritual Formation Lecture Series.

-The recording of the talk was transcribed by Paul Rheingans and edited by Steven Porter for publication in the Journal of Spiritual Formation and Soul Care 9, no. 1 (2016), pp. 5-17.
-This longer version was later published as “Beyond Pornography” in Renewing the Christian Mind, ed.
+The recording of the talk was later transcribed by Paul Rheingans and edited by Steven Porter for publication in the Journal of Spiritual Formation and Soul Care 9, no. 1 (2016), pp. 5-17.
+It was later published as “Beyond Pornography” in Renewing the Christian Mind, by Dallas Willard, ed.
 Gary Black Jr. (New York NY: HarperOne, 2016, pp. 66-82).

 What is pornography?
 It consists of writings, drawings, images and pictures for use in arousing sexual desire, and frequently in stimulating the body to achieve sexual discharge or release.
 It is on a continuum with viewing actual people around you in order to stimulate, foster and cultivate lust, which Jesus warned against in Matt.
 5:28.
 The production of pornography and its use involves the degradation of human beings and cannot be an act of love, which wills the good of all involved.

 The use of pornography is rooted in the fundamental role of desire in human life.
 Desire, on the biblical understanding, is not in itself bad, but it is dangerous because it has the tendency to take over one’s life.
 Desire must be subordinated to what is good, and it is the role of the will to see to it that it is subordinated to what is good.
 But the will can do this only if it understands what is good and is strongly oriented toward it.
 This is definitely not the case with those unaligned with God.
 In them the will falls captive to desire: they live to do what they want.
 Their condition is repeatedly addressed in the scriptures.